TheWintersFox/ResponsiveDesign/README.md

 # ResponsiveDesign

-Deployed Website:
-https://thewintersfox.github.io/ResponsiveDesign/

-Repository
-https://github.com/TheWintersFox/ResponsiveDesign
+* The URLs of the deployed applications https://thewintersfox.github.io/ResponsiveDesign/

+* The URLs of the GitHub repositories https://github.com/TheWintersFox/ResponsiveDesign

 ## Description
 The goal for this was to create a page that would be reactive to the type of device a user is viewing the webpage from.
 This way it fits on all screen sizes without issue.
 The layering of items would then collapse ontop of each other to create an easy to read streamline design for my portfolio.
-Each item within the

 ## Table of Contents (Optional)